0

 Tom Wood

 Nick: “I first became interested in photography at school in the early ’80s.
-I left school without any qualifications, so I initially did a foundation course in art before going on to the photography course at Wallasey.
-At Wallasey, I was taught by a tutor called Fred Edwards and Tom Wood.
+I left school without any qualifications, so I began with a foundation course in art before going on to the photography course at Wallasey.
+At Wallasey, I was taught by tutors Fred Edwards and Tom Wood.
 Tom Wood was a massive influence on me.
-He took me into the library and showed me the works of Gary Winogrand, Lee Friedlander and Diane Arbus.
-He talked about the photos and why they worked.
-He would also take me around Liverpool while he was taking his photos, shooting from the top deck of the bus and around the markets.
-I thought it was great how he would just go up to people and take photos.
-This inspired me, and I started to do this myself.
+He took me into the library and showed me the work of Gary Winogrand, Lee Friedlander and Diane Arbus.
+He talked through the photographs and why they worked.
+He would also take me around Liverpool while he was making his own pictures, shooting from the top deck of the bus and around the markets.
+I loved how he would just go up to people and take photographs.
+That inspired me, and I started doing the same.
 Tom taught me how to read photographs.”

 "During my time at Wallasey, I began a body of work documenting a traveller community in North Wales, as well as everyday life in Liverpool and Merseyside."